-It makes sense.
-Heck, that’s our name!
-Why wouldn’t we?
-But focusing only on the customer without regard to the employee experience leads to missed opportunities and sub-optimized efforts.
+But focusing only on the customer without regard to employee experience and satisfaction leads to missed opportunities and sub-optimized efforts.

 I had the great honor to co-present on this topic with Darin Byrne, Wolters Kluwer’s VP of Client Experience.
 We made three primary arguments to our CX audience:

 We all want the discretionary effort – but it’s the first three that earn the right to ask for this extra focus.
 Unfortunately, we’re not doing so well at this.

 The measurement of engagement varies somewhat by thought leader, which means the percentage of engaged employees varies.
 But most are similar to the Temkin Group’s estimate, which is that only 33% of employees are highly engaged.
 Worse, only 26% of those who are 18 to 24 years old are highly engaged.

 Yet these are the people most likely to be servicing our customers, either in your call center or in other customer-facing roles.
 Until we can engage them, our customer experience will continue to suffer.